Study of light sterile neutrino at the long-baseline experiment options at KM3NeT: Constraining CP phases

-As expected the inclusion of ND to FD increases the sensitivities of experiments compare to only FD except for the case of P2SO and $\Delta m^2_{41} = 1$ eV$^2$.
-Due to the effect of ND, parameter spaces are more constrained and experiments can measure the CP conserving and CP violating values of the CP phases with great accuracy.
+As expected the inclusion of ND to FD increases the sensitivities of the experiments as compared to only FD except for the case of P2SO and $\Delta m^2_{41} = 1$ eV$^2$.
+Due to the effect of ND, parameter spaces (specially the sterile angles) are more constrained and experiments can measure the CP conserving and CP violating values of the CP phases with great accuracy.
 For P2SO and $\Delta m^2_{41} = 1$ eV$^2$, addition of ND does not improve the sensitivity.
+This is because, in this case, the flux is optimal for $\Delta m^2_{41} = 10$ eV$^2$ at the ND.
 For $\Delta m^2_{41} = 10$ eV$^2$, both the experiments can equally measure the CP violating and CP conserving values of the phases.
+Note that for the measurement of phases in 3+1 scenario, it would be ideal to have a ND capable of detecting $\nu_\tau$ via $\nu_\mu \rightarrow \nu_\tau$ \cite{Donini:2008wz}.
+However, even without the capability of $\tau$ neutrino detection, having a replica of the far detector at a short distance, one can keep the systematics under control and measure the phases at a good precision.